LeeAnnEditor/o365hq/services/Securing and Hardening Your On-premises IT Environment.md

 +++
-title = "Securing and Hardening your on premises IT environment" description = "We implement best practices to make your on-premises IT infrastructure safer and more secure.
+title = "Securing and Hardening Your On-premises IT Environment" description = "We implement best practices to make your on-premises IT infrastructure safer and more secure.
 Keep in mind that security requirements can vary for different types of workloads.
 We have relevant experience to secure your systems. " date = 2018-07-30